Search Menu Globe Arrow Right Close

 What happens during a 24-hour probe study?

-The inside of your nose will be numbed.
+If you're having the tube method, the inside of your nose will be numbed.
 This will make you more comfortable as the tube and sensor are inserted.
 Your healthcare provider will then put the tube (with multiple sensors on it) into your nose.
 They will push the tube down your throat while you swallow.

 Your healthcare provider will likely have you keep a diary.
 You should list all the foods you eat and when you eat them.
 You should also list when you sleep and any symptoms you have.
 Follow your provider's instructions very closely.
-This will help you get the most exact results.
+It will help you get the most exact results.

 What happens after a 24-hour probe study?